eonofrey/energy_time_series/README.md

 ## Exploration

-Starting with a quick look at the raw data, you see it's a time series of megawatt consumption in the ___ region
+Starting with a quick look at the raw data, you see it's a time series of megawatt consumption in the northeast region of the United States.
+The data is recorded hourly and spans from 2002 to 2018 with no missing values.

+A pairplot looking at the hour, week_of_year, and year varaibles shows some trends in energy consumption, especially strong in hour and week.

+Plotting the average energy consumption by month one sees a very clear increase in the summer (air conditioning) and winter (shorter days and heating).
+Plotting the avg. energy consumption by day of the year shows a similar, more preceise view.